Hannjo Hasse

 Hannjo Hasse (31 August 1921 – 5 February 1983) was an East German actor.
+Over his nearly four decade career, he was best known for his roles in the films of Lebende Ware (1966) and Walter Defends Sarajevo (1972), as well as the television series Rote Bergsteiger (1968) and Archiv des Todes (1980).

 Biography

-Hasse began studying acting in 1938, and attended Lily Ackermann's Institute for Stage Artists' Education in Berlin.
-At 1941, he was drafted for the Labour Service, and later to the Army.
+Hasse began studying acting in 1938 and attended Lily Ackermann's Institute for Stage Artists' Education in Berlin.
+At 1941, he was drafted in the Labour Service, and later in the Army.
 After the end of the Second World War and his release from captivity, Hasse returned to Weimar, where he spent another six months to complete his drama training.

-He made his debut on stage in the Nordhausen Theater, where he was also employed as a dramaturgue.
+He made his debut on stage at the Nordhausen Theater, where he was also employed as a dramaturgist.
 Later, he also worked in theaters in Eisleben, Burg bei Magdeburg and Schwerin, before settling in the Hans Otto Theater in Potsdam, in which he was a member of the regular cast between 1954 and 1962.
 Afterwards, he moved to Berlin's Volksbühne, and then to the Deutsches Theater.
 Hasse played a wide range of supporting characters, from Malvolio to the Fledermaus.